entur/gha-security/README-docker-scan.md

 **Metadata:**

 The `id` field MUST be a unique alphanumeric (no special characters) string identifing the allowlist.
 This can be anything, but when in doubt use your app ID.

-The OPTIONAL `name` field under the metadata section SHOULD be the name of the project.

-The OPTIONAL `owner` field MUST be whomever's responsible for the list, like team or a single developer.

 **Spec:**